-The case of Jack the Ripper has long been one of Britain's most talked about mysteries, but does new evidence, taken from the shawl of a victim, finally reveal his identity?
+The case of Jack the Ripper has long been one of Britain's most talked about mysteries, but does this evidence, taken from the shawl of a victim, finally reveal his identity?

 The crimes of Jack the Ripper

 While Jack the Ripper was linked with many murders in the Whitechapel area, it is widely believed that there are five murders of a similar nature that can be credited without doubt to the serial killer.